Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 7. Make a checklist

-Every seasoned trekker has a checklist they work through diligently before heading off on a trek.
 A good checklist should include a to-do list as well as a packing list.
-The to-do list will include items like checking on park permits and looking up the weather forecast.
-You’ll add to and improve this checklist with time, eventually developing your own fine-tuned list.
+The to-do list includes items like checking on park permits and looking up the weather forecast.
+Your packing list should include every little item that foes into your toiletries bag.

 Physical preparation

-Naturally, the fitter and stronger you are, the easier any trek will be.
-If you’re taking on your first multi-day trek, then we highly recommend putting in some focused physical training beforehand.
+If you’re taking on your first multiday trek, then we highly recommend putting in some focused physical training beforehand.
 Trekking involves challenges beyond just physical endurance, so the more you can reduce the physical challenge, the better.
-You’ll then be able to focus on any other challenges as well as simply enjoying the experience.
+You’ll then be able to focus your energies on any other challenges that arise, as well as on simply enjoying the experience.

 8. Do some preparation hikes